grunnt/grunnt.github.io/content/blog/yab-world.md

 blog_icon = "/yab-world/screenshot.png"
 +++

 Yet Another Block-World is a prototype infinite fully editable world for multiple players.
+It is not by any means a finished game, but can be a fun toy to fool around with.

 ![Screenshot](/yab-world/screenshot.png)